 From Jerry & George to Amy & Tina, we’re celebrating some of TV’s most iconic duos in honor of National Friendship Day.

-August 6 is National Friendship Day — so it’s the perfect day to go all out for your platonic other half.
+The first Sunday of August is National Friendship Day — so it’s the perfect day to go all out for your platonic other half.
 The best part of this holiday is there’s no “right” or “wrong” way to celebrate.
 In addition to giving some extra love to our friends, we’re also taking this opportunity to honor some of our favorite iconic duos from TV shows.

 The following seven pairs have made us laugh, cry and everything in between.
 And, perhaps most importantly, they’ve taught us a whole lot about what it means to be a good friend.